-- 31005. (a) On and after the operative date set forth in Section 31030, for the privilege of distributing medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants, and medical cannabis product every distributor shall pay a tax upon any distribution of medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants, and medical cannabis product at the following rates: - (1) Nine dollars and twenty-five cents (\$9.25) per ounce of medical cannabis flowers. - (2) Two dollars and seventy-five cents (\$2.75) per ounce of medical cannabis leaves. - (1) dollars (\$) per ounce of medical cannabis flowers cultivated by a licensee with a Type 1, Type 1A, or Type 1B classification as described in Section 19300.7 of the Business and Professions Code. - (2) Nine dollars and twenty-five cents (\$9.25) per ounce of medical cannabis flowers cultivated by a licensee with a Type 2, Type 2A, or Type 2B classification as described in Section 19300.7 of the Business and Professions Code. - (3) dollars (\$) per ounce of medical cannabis flowers cultivated by a licensee with a Type 3, Type 3A, or Type 3B classification as described in Section 19300.7 of the Business and Professions Code.

-- (4) One dollar and twenty-five cents (\$1.25) per immature medical cannabis plant. - (5) At the rate equivalent to the combined rate of taxes on the privilege of selling tangible personal property at retail in this state that are imposed by the Sales and Use Tax Law (Part 1 (commencing with Section 6001) and the California Constitution, upon the wholesale cost of any medical cannabis product manufactured by a licensee with a Type 6 or Type 7 classification as described in Section 19300.7 of the Business and Professions Code.
+- 31005. (a) On and after the operative date set forth in Section 31030, for the privilege of distributing medical cannabis flower, immature medical cannabis plant, and medical cannabis product every distributor shall pay a tax upon any distribution of medical cannabis flower, immature medical cannabis plant, and medical cannabis product at the following rates: - (1) dollars (\$) per ounce of medical cannabis flower cultivated by a licensee with a Type 1, Type 1A, or Type 1B classification as described in Section 19300.7 of the Business and Professions Code. - (2) Nine dollars and twenty-five cents (\$9.25) per ounce of medical cannabis flower cultivated by a licensee with a Type 2, Type 2A, or Type 2B classification as described in Section 19300.7 of the Business and Professions Code. - (3) dollars (\$) per ounce of medical cannabis flower cultivated by a licensee with a Type 3, Type 3A, or Type 3B classification as described in Section 19300.7 of the Business and Professions Code. - (4) One dollar and twenty-five cents (\$1.25) per immature medical cannabis plant. - (5) At the rate equivalent to the combined rate of taxes on the privilege of selling tangible personal property at retail in this state that are imposed by the Sales and Use Tax Law (Part 1 (commencing with Section 6001) and the California Constitution, upon the wholesale cost of any medical cannabis product manufactured by a licensee with a Type 6 or Type 7 classification as described in Section 19300.7 of the Business and Professions Code. - (b) The rates of tax imposed by this section shall apply proportionately to quantities of less than one ounce. - (e) The tax imposed by this part shall not apply to the sale of medical cannabis flower and immature medical cannabis plant by a cultivator to the distributor.